Onward Ticket for Schengen Family Visa

 Expect closer scrutiny of how long you will stay and whether your host’s permit covers your dates.
 Keep the itinerary tight.
 Use the host’s address as the anchor and add only short side trips.

 Mixed nationality families should attach both the relationship proof and the host’s legal status.
 This reduces back and forth and keeps your timeline credible.
-Our blogs feature case studies on mixed-family applications.

 Multi-City Plans Without Mixed Signals